 However, people are still wary of the level of sulfates in personal care products.
 This is because they have the potential to make your hair dry and brittle, resulting in many hair problems.
 Hence, you will only find products with a low concentration of sulfates, which can cause minimal damage to your hair.

 As you grow older, sulfates begin to damage your hair even more.
 During menopause, you may experience hair fall, melanin reduction, thin follicles, and low protein and vitamins in the hair (6).
 Due to these factors, the hair becomes weak, and sulfate shampoo can damage the cuticle cells further.
-It exposes the inner hair cortex to external forces of moisture and temperature, resulting in breakage, split ends, and frizz.
+It exposes the inner hair cortexi XSection between the hair cuticle and the medulla, it is the thickest layer of hair containing the bulk of the pigment that gives the hair its hue. to external forces of moisture and temperature, resulting in breakage, split ends, and frizz.